futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

       return $ Node v ts' : ns'
 ```

-I would like to highlight two qualities of this solution:
+Two qualities of this solution that can be highlighted are:

 - for performance reasons it uses a mutable array to keep track
 of the state of each vertex.
 The paper points out that this is not strictly necessary